apache/airflow/docs/apache-airflow/authoring-and-scheduling/timetable.rst

 The ``DatasetTimetable`` is a specialized timetable allowing for the scheduling of DAGs based on both time-based schedules and dataset events.
 It facilitates the creation of scheduled runs (as per traditional timetables) and dataset-triggered runs, which operate independently.

-This feature is particularly useful in scenarios requiring a DAG to rerun upon dataset updates, while also necessitating periodic execution at set intervals.
-It ensures that the workflow remains responsive to data changes and consistently maintains regular checks or updates.
+This feature is particularly useful in scenarios where a DAG needs to run on dataset updates and also at periodic intervals.
+It ensures that the workflow remains responsive to data changes and consistently runs regular checks or updates.

 Here's an example of a DAG using ``DatasetTimetable``: